Jacobabergam/jacobbergam_blog/README.md

 Hyde has two branches, but only one is used for active development.

 - `master` for development.  **All pull requests should be submitted against `master`.**
-- `gh-pages` for our hosted site, which includes our analytics tracking code. **Please avoid using this branch.**
+- `gh-pages` for our hosted site, which includes our analytics tracking code.

+**To test on local host**
+Use:
+docker run --rm --label=jekyll --volume="$(pwd)":/srv/jekyll  -it -p 4000:4000 jekyll/jekyll:pages jekyll serve

 ## Author